McConnell Has $188 Billion Fund to Save Health-Care Bill. How Will He Spend It?

 But while it has been a tough week for McConnell — and for his reputation as a legislative wizard — he did obtain one asset that could be critical in the longer run.
 The CBO “score” of BCRA showed $188 billion in deficit savings above what is required of the bill.
 In effect, that’s a slush fund for McConnell to use in winning and solidifying Republican votes.
 How might he “spend” it most judiciously?

-Nobody, perhaps not even McConnell, knows for sure until the negotiations become white-hot, and any given deal could unravel depending on how CBO re-scores the affected language.
+Nobody, perhaps not even McConnell, knows for sure until the negotiations become white-hot, and any given deal could unravel depending on how CBO rescores the affected language.
 But here’s an educated guess at how the wily Kentuckian might think about it.

 Special Treatment for Alaska: The most efficient use of “excess” funds might be to address very specific and relatively narrow concerns of particular importance to senators who are on or near the fence.
 The most obvious example is Alaska’s Lisa Murkowski, whose state’s health-care system has many unique problems associated with its vast rural areas and its unusual demographics.
 The odds are very high that Alaska will get its own tidy little pot of money.